RedPRL/sml-redprl/doc/src/atomic-judgment.rst

 Atomic Judgments
 ================

-RedPRL currently have five forms of atomic (non-hypothetical) judgments that may appear in subgoals.
+|RedPRL| currently has five forms of atomic (non-hypothetical) judgments that may appear in subgoals.

 1. `Truth`_ asserts that a type is inhabited.
 2. `Type equality`_ asserts an equality between two types.